 Figure 7.3.2.2-1 illustrates a high-level workflow of group-based C2 QoS provisioning.

-Editor's note: QoS provisioning when C2 is in dynamically changing mode is FFS.

 Pre-conditions:

 - Both UAV and UAV-C have registered to 3GPP 5G network respectively.
 C2 communication is established.

 - The procedure specified in clause 7.3.2.1 is performed and the group ID for the UAS group is available at the UAE server.